cwilmott/GEOGC183/docs/Week-09-Geodata.md

 Now that you [should] have the data imported as a table, you can start to work with the data.
 If you're familar with python, you may find it easier to do this using data wrangling, but honestly, if someone has made a decent tool already, why not start there?
 We're going to use a few free web tools to help us manage our data. <br>

 :material-numeric-1-circle: Start by exporting your new Feature Collection to **.csv** <br>
 :material-numeric-2-circle: Then, we need to *geocode* the address data into ```x``` and ```y``` coordinates.
-To do this, while ArcGIS and QGIS both have geocoders, it's sometimes easier to find a lighter solution online (1) .
+To do this, while ArcGIS and QGIS both have geocoders, it's sometimes easier to find a lighter solution online.
 Have a look around and see what you can find.
-This one worked okay for me <https://www.geoapify.com/tools/geocoding-online/>
-{ .annotate }

-1. If you'd like to learn more about how geocoding works, see <https://www.mapbox.com/insights/geocoding>
+This one worked okay for me <https://www.geoapify.com/tools/geocoding-online/>.
+If you'd like to learn more about how geocoding works, see <https://www.mapbox.com/insights/geocoding>

 #### Convert the Data